GoogleChrome/web.dev/src/site/content/en/fast/use-lazysizes-to-lazyload-images/index.md

 authors:
   - katiehempenius
 description: |
-  lazy-loading is the strategy of loading resources as they are needed, rather than in advance.
+  Lazy-loading is the strategy of loading resources as they are needed, rather than in advance.
 This approach frees up resources during the initial page load and avoids loading assets that are never used.
 date: 2018-11-05